dave-sbs/To-Do-List-Web-app/README.md

 - Add tasks to the list.
 - Mark tasks as complete.
 - Remove tasks from the list.
+- Save tasks on local browser storage for easy retrieval if tab is refreshed or closed.

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to the project, please follow these guidelines: